zgornel/StringAnalysis.jl/docs/src/examples.md

 ```

 ### Co-occurrence Matrix (COOM)
-Another type of matrix that can be created is the [co-occurence matrix (COOM)](https://en.wikipedia.org/wiki/Co-occurrence_matrix) of the document or corpus.
+Another type of feature matrix that can be created is the [co-occurence matrix (COOM)](https://en.wikipedia.org/wiki/Co-occurrence_matrix) of the document or corpus.
 The elements of the matrix indicate how many times two words co-occur in a (sliding) word window of a given size.
-The COOM can be calculated for objects of type `Corpus`, `AbstractDocument` and `AbstractString` and the constructor supports specification of the window size, whether the counts should be normalized (to the distance between words in the window) as well as specific terms for which co-occurrences in the document should be calculated.
+The COOM can be calculated for objects of type `Corpus`, `AbstractDocument` (with the exception of `NGramDocument` since order is word order is lost) and `AbstractString`.
+The constructor supports specification of the window size, whether the counts should be normalized (to the distance between words in the window) as well as specific terms for which co-occurrences in the document should be calculated.

 **Remarks**:
   - The sliding window used to count co-occurrences does not take into consideration sentence stops however, it does with documents i.e. does not span across documents
-  - The co-occurrence matrices of the documents in a corpus are summed up when calculating the matrix for an entire corpus.
+  - The co-occurrence matrices of the documents in a corpus are summed up when calculating the matrix for an entire corpus
   - The co-occurrence matrix always has elements that are subtypes of `AbstractFloat` and cannot be calculated for `NGramDocument`s
 ```@repl index
-C = CooMatrix(crps, window=1, normalize=false)  # fails
+C = CooMatrix(crps, window=1, normalize=false)  # fails, documents are NGramDocument
 smallcrps = Corpus([sd, td])
 C = CooMatrix(smallcrps, window=1, normalize=false)  # works
 ```